Alaska tour news & travel advisory

 Kennecott Mill Town contains numerous buildings that all helped the Kennecott Corporation and its workers to mine, refine, and transport copper ore from the Alaskan wilderness.
 (NPS)

 The most accessible of the park’s many glaciers is Root Glacier near Kennicott-McCarthy.
-For visitors to Alaska seeking to experience the icy thrill of walking on a glacier, Root Glacier is a great option.
+For visitors to Alaska seeking to experience the icy thrill of walking on a glacier, Root Glacier hike is a great option.
 Both full day and half day guided glacier hikes are available to Root Glacier.
 These guided hikes depart from Kennicott and follow a historic wagon road to the base of the glacier.
 More adventurous travelers may want to spend a day trying ice climbing on Root Glacier with experienced glacier guides teaching the safest ice climbing techniques.

 a glacial pool on Root Glacier in Wrangell-St. Elias National Park